BIGJRA/BIGJRA.github.io/rejuv.md

 You'll be placed back in Terajuma Jungle, so return to the south entrance.

-We're gonna be battling some “Dexoys” here, which are Level 45 Deoxys with Thunderbolt, Psychic, Shadow Ball, and Flash Cannon.
+We're gonna be battling some "Dexoys" here, which are Level 45 Deoxys with Thunderbolt, Psychic, Shadow Ball, and Flash Cannon.
 Obviously, they're tough to take out, but in a pinch, you can find a strategy.
 Head to the west first, then the east.